Fun Things To Do In Bahrain With Family

-Understanding Bahrain’s history, of course, means knowing that they have been conquered and ruled over by many people all through the centuries.
-These included the Babylonians, the Persians, Assyrians, Portuguese, and then the British.
-As such, at least 50% of the population in Bahrain today are foreigners.
-With so many foreigners, the influence on Bahrain has been great and shows by way of diversification in architecture, cooking, and culture – there’s far more to Bahrain than first meets the eye.
+As such, at least 50% of Bahrain’s population today are foreigners.
+With so many foreigners, the influence on Bahrain has been great, and this shows in the diversification in architecture, cooking, and culture—there’s far more to Bahrain than first meets the eye.

 You can catch our complete family guide to Bahrain here.